 3) Jury Evidence

 In Ferguson, all the evidence has been presented to the public.
-A jury has rigorously reviewed every piece of evidence since May, including more than a half dozen of BLACK eyewitnesses who backed up Darren Wilson’s testimony of Michael Brown being the aggressor.
+A jury has rigorously reviewed every piece of evidence since May, including more than a half-dozen of BLACK eyewitnesses who backed up Darren Wilson’s testimony of Michael Brown being the aggressor.
 Dorian Johnson, who was with Brown before he was killed, claimed Wilson shot him in the back with his hands up.
 This clearly was a lie, because the autopsy showed all the shot wounds on the front, not the back.
-How can you expect Johnson to be truthful, when he just got finished robbing a store with Brown.
-Besides, what else was Wilson supposed to do when a 6 foot 4, 300 pound ‘gentle giant’ comes charging at him, aggressively grabbing him and reaching for the gun?
+How can you expect Johnson to be truthful when he just got finished robbing a store with Brown.
+Besides, what else was Wilson supposed to do when a 6 foot 4, 300 pounds ‘gentle giant’ comes charging at him, aggressively grabbing him and reaching for the gun?
 The officer has every right to defend himself in this case.
 Plus, he did not fire all the shots at once, giving Brown a chance to surrender in between each shot.

-Now there is one, and I believe only one, connection that these two cases share: There is NO evidence of racism on behalf of the police that lead to these deaths.
-Sure, we can argue that the police could have went too far in dealing with Eric Garner, but if they’re to blame for anything, it would be how they arrested him, not anything to do with their hatred of Garner due to race.
-So next time when liberals claim BOTH cases were an injustice and BOTH cases lead to deaths due to racism, remind them why neither of those claims are true.
+Now there is one, and I believe only one, a connection that these two cases share: There is NO evidence of racism on behalf of the police that leads to these deaths.
+Sure, we can argue that the police could have gone too far in dealing with Eric Garner, but if they’re to blame for anything, it would be how they arrested him, not anything to do with their hatred of Garner due to race.
+So next time when liberals claim BOTH cases were an injustice and BOTH cases lead to deaths due to racism, remind them why neither of those claims is true.
 And just because I question the way police handled Eric Garner does not mean I hate the police, like some want to claim.
 I love our law enforcement and acknowledge an overwhelming majority of them are very good cops who do their jobs with excellence.